🇦🇺 Australia

 Demand Level

-Strong demand in mining, manufacturing, and infrastructure sectors.
+Steady demand in manufacturing, utilities, and industrial operations sectors.

 Source: DHA SkillSelect, March 2026